ranjeetraigawali/assignmentproject/README.md

 Follow below steps to build and run the project correctly.

-1. Running the application in dev mode
-    You can run your application in dev mode that enables live coding using:
+1. You can run your application in dev mode that enables live coding using:
     ./mvnw compile quarkus:dev   OR
      mvn compile quarkus:dev